crackalamoo/bardgpt/README.md

 3. `python tokens.py` to convert the preprocessed tokens into a format that can be directly used in the model.
 4. `python model.py` to train the model on the training data and produce sample generated poems.

+### Google Colab Instructions
+In addition to these files, there is a file `colab-model.ipynb` that has a similar function to `model.ipynb` but should be used to train the model on Google Colab in order to access the GPU.
+Here are instructions for doing this:
+1. Run `download.py`, `preprocess.py`, and `tokens.py` locally.
+2. Create a folder `bardgpt` in the `My Drive` directory of your Google Drive.
+3. Copy the `inputs` and `lemmas` folders into this `bardgpt` folder in Drive along with `colab-model.ipynb`.
+4. In `colab-model.ipynb` in Drive, change any constants in the code to match values used in `tokens.py` and set `OVERRIDE_CONSTANTS` to `True` if you used custom values.
+More details on custom arguments below, in the [More Instructions](#more-instructions) section.
+5. Set any other constants to the values you wish to use.
+6. Run the notebook.

 ### More Instructions
 This repository contains **three model types**: a naive n-gram model, a transformer model in the style of GPT, and a new "bard" model that uses mainly a transformer along with some linear layers that handle specific poetry-related information.
 The main files as listed above are `download.py`, `preprocess.py`, `tokens.py`, and `model.py`.
 They should be run in order.

 1. `download.py` should be run first and takes no arguments, but downloads all the raw data from Project Gutenberg (11.9 MB) to a `data` folder.

 2. `preprocess.py` should be run second.
 It formats the raw data as tokens including `<title>` and `<newline>` tokens and a significant amount of subword tokenization, including suffix tokens such as `=ing` (`run =ing -> running`).
 It saves information for correctly using these suffix tokens in a `lemmas` folder.
 It takes one argument:
     * `--kaggle`: this argument indicates to use data from a [Kaggle poetry foundation dataset](https://www.kaggle.com/datasets/tgdivy/poetry-foundation-poems) in addition to the Project Gutenberg data.
 If you would like to use this dataset, please follow the link and place `PoetryFoundationData.csv` in a new folder `kaggle`, and then run `kaggle.py`.
 This is not recommended because the dataset, while larger, is not as consistent in formatting and so had worse performance.

     In the end, `preprocess.py` saves its result in an `inputs` folder.

 3. `tokens.py` should be run third.
 It converts the tokens into groups of formatted numpy arrays that can be fed directly into the model as training data.
 In the case of the bard model, it also computes data related to rhyme and meter. `tokens.py` saves its results in the `inputs` folder.
 It takes the following arguments:
     * `--model_type`: one of `n` (for the n-gram model), `t` (for the transformer model), or `b` (for the bard model).
 Default: `b`.